-Financial AidVisit SPC’s Financial Aid website for information on grants, scholarships, student employment, loans and money management. www.spcollege.edu/getfunds
+Financial AidVisit SPC’s Financial Aid website for information on grants, scholarships, student employment, loans and money management. go.spcollege.edu/getfunds

 Florida Prepaid Tuition PlanSPC applies Florida PrePaid College funds automatically to student accounts with an active state plan.
 Any student who does not wish to have funds applied to their fees will need to send a written request to email@example.com prior to the beginning of classes.
 Students can access the Florida PrePaid College fund online. www.myfloridaprepaid.com

 Free Application for Federal Student Aid (FAFSA)To apply for financial aid, you need to complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 The information you provide determines whether you qualify for federal and state grants and federal loans based on financial need.
 To complete the FAFSA, you will need to request an FSA ID.

 iontuitioniontuition is a web-based tool provided at no cost to help you manage all of your student loans through a single portal.
 Once you register, you’ll get immediate access to a personalized profile showing your federal studentloan and grant information.
 You also can download the iontuition app to receive reminders on your mobile device. go.spcollege.edu/iontuition

 Residency Status for TuitionThe tuition you pay is determined by your residency classification.
 A Florida resident pays a much lower tuition rate than an out-of-state resident.
 Your residency status is displayed in MySPC and on your course fee schedule.
 Documentation must be submitted by the first day of the term to be considered. go.spcollege.edu/residency